 Why is the Marine Cargo Insurance useful?

-Our marine policy is ideal for; Importers, manufacturers, traders, motor vehicle importers and all other individuals and businesses that occasionally import raw materials or stocks of finished products for resale.
+All other individuals and businesses that occasionally import raw materials or stocks or finished products for resale.

 What would you like to know?